 Praesidium is the story of tribesman Talib whose clan was killed by invading strangers.
 Not only did they murder his tribemates, they also started to destroy his homeland, an area set in the wildest of forests.
 Talib starts to investigate and soon discovers the ferocity of the invaders, which want to see him dead soon.

-Overall, it the quality of Praesidium is impressive, even without considering it a game made by students: polished gameplay, atmospheric story-telling and engaging pace.
+Overall, the quality of Praesidium is impressive, even without considering it just a game made by students: polished gameplay, atmospheric storytelling and engaging pace.
 By now, it isn’t longer than an hour, but this short period is enough to be impressed and keeps us hoping for more!

 Noir – Dystopian stealth puzzler in a Film Noir setting